Chapter 19.95

 1. Dedication Required for Development.
 Where the existing width for any right-of-way adjacent to a development site is less than the City’s minimum standards, additional right-of-way dedication to provide an easement for roadway and public use will be required for the proposed development.

 2. Waiver of Dedication.
-The Community and Economic Director, in consultation with the Engineering Services Director, may waive the requirement for up to one-half of the right-of-way dedication needed to accommodate a full street right-of-way where he/she determines that either: (a) future development is reasonably feasible on the opposite side of the right-of-way from the site being developed and such future development can reasonably provide for the additional required right-of-way; or (b) due to geographic constraints, future development is not reasonably feasible on the opposite side of the right-of-way being developed.
+The Community and Economic Director, in consultation with the City Engineer, may waive the requirement for up to one-half of the right-of-way dedication needed to accommodate a full street right-of-way where he/she determines that either: (a) future development is reasonably feasible on the opposite side of the right-of-way from the site being developed and such future development can reasonably provide for the additional required right-of-way; or (b) due to geographic constraints, future development is not reasonably feasible on the opposite side of the right-of-way being developed.

 D. Public Street Right-of-Way Design Standards.